awaismalik01/Ticket-Booking-Site/README.md

 Copy the following equries and execute on mySQL.
 Pool Diagram of Database is also given to understand the relation of each tables.

+It is coded in HTML5, PHP, JAVA SCRIPT and mySQL.
+XAMPP is required to use Appache on this web page.
-Once the database has been successfully created, created a user account of mySQL Host Name: localhost
+Once the database has been successfully created, create a new user on localhost.
+Host Name: localhost
 User Name: awais
 Password: test1234
 and grant ALL PRIVILEGES.

+Admin Login Credential.
+Username: admin
+Password: admin